Doxuno

 5.

-Joint Account: Joint chequing account at TD Bank for shared household expenses, each contributing $2,000 per month
+Joint accounts: Joint chequing account at TD Bank for household expenses; each Partner deposits a fixed monthly amount calculated under the income-pro-rata rule.

 6.